Welcome to Nisqually Middle School!

 What makes Nisqually unique

-- Partnerships with two community churches for mentoring, tutoring and projects such as our greenhouse.
+- Partnerships with one community church for mentoring, tutoring and projects such as our greenhouse

 - AVID (Advancement Via Individual Determination)